vinaybabu3585/CODTECH-TASK-2/README.md

 ## Name:- Vinay babu

 ## Introduction:-
-A simple program that converts temperatures between Celsius, Fahrenheit, and Kelvin.
-The user can input a temperature in one unit and receive the equivalent value in another unit.
+A simple program that converts temperatures between Celsius, Fahrenheit, and Kelvin. <br> The user can input a temperature in one unit and receive the equivalent value in another unit.

 ## Features:-